OpenClassrooms-Student-Center/alumnis/content/students/edan.md

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: obtenir le diplôme et devenir developpeur python.
+objective: obtenir le diplÃ´me et devenir developpeur python.

-short_description: Administrateur système windows en quête de nouveau savoir dans la programmation.
+short_description: Administrateur systÃ¨me windows en quÃªte de nouveau savoir dans la programmation.

 # don't touch that